 Beginning in Amsterdam and visiting the cities of Basel, Lucerne, Koblenz, Cologne, and Strasburg, Tauck’s eight-day European river cruise gets you on shore each day for family travel experiences like cycling along the Rhine riverside, sampling fondue in Switzerland, riding the world’s steepest cogwheel train in the Swiss Alps, exploring the medieval hilltop ruins of Heidelberg Castle, and enjoying a private dinner and tour at the historic moated castle of Burg Satzvey.
 On the river, there’s a “Carnival night” and “French for a Day” themed activities.

-These all-inclusive family vacation packages start at $4,690 per person for 2022 river cruises and $4,890 for 2023 river cruises.
-They depart on select dates in June and July and are already accepting reservations for 2023 family vacations.
+These all-inclusive family vacation packages start at $4,890 for 2023 river cruises.
+They depart on select dates in June and July and are already accepting reservations for 2024 family vacations.

 Theme Park and Water Park Vacations

-For a Disney vacation, book a stay at one of the Disney World Resort hotels in Orlando for Extra Magic Hours to get in ahead of the crowds.
-Disney’s Animal Kingdom Lodge is a perennial favorite with kids, while Disney’s Coronado Springs Resort is also extremely family-friendly and comes with a (slightly) more modest price tag.
-For a trip centered around the Universal Studios theme parks, families love the affordability, location, and retro-chic vibe of Universal’s Cabana Bay Beach Resort, one of the many Universal Studios Florida hotels.
+For a trip centered around Florida’s Universal Studios theme parks, families love the affordability, location, and retro-chic vibe of Universal’s Cabana Bay Beach Resort, one of the many Universal Studios Florida hotels.

 Explore More Theme Park Vacation Ideas: